 ROUTINE Passport Renewal for Applicants Aged 16 And Over

 Please read the criteria below.
-If you qualify for an adult passport renewal using a DS-82 application form, you may renew either in person or by mail.
-In either case, please complete the passport application form DS-82 (PDF 107 KB).
+If you qualify for an adult passport renewal, you should renew by mail and complete the passport application form DS-82 (PDF 107 KB).

 You may apply for your passport by following the instructions on this page if:

-- Your most recent passport was issued for a validity of 10 years (see the note below for one exception to this requirement); and
+- Your most recent passport was issued for a validity of 10 years (see the Emergency Passport Replacement section for the one exception to this requirement); and

 - Your most recent passport was issued within the last 15 years; and